-India has been witnessing a massive spike in COVID-19 cases in the last few weeks, with deaths also reaching new records.
-The New York Times reports that there are now over 350,000 daily COVID-19 cases.
+India has been witnessing a massive spike in COVID-19 cases in the last few weeks, with deaths also reaching new records and The New York Times reports that there are now over 350,000 daily COVID-19 cases.
 Hundreds of thousands of deaths are likely to follow.
 With hospitals and caregivers struggling to help, one more sad twist is added to this calamitous situation; a black mold called Mucormycosis poses a threat for COVID-19 patients, particularly those who have diabetes, by putting their life and vision at risk.

 The COVID surge and diabetes